Texas Hemp & Hemp‑Derived Cannabinoid Laws (2026)

 Free and Fast delivery for CBD products.
 This is a recreational Hemp CBD dispensary and not a medical marijuanna dispensary.
 We use UPS 1-day to deliver all our orders, so expect your order to arrive within 24 to 48 hours.
 Delays may occur over weekends.

-This guide provides educational, state‑specific information on Texas hemp and hemp‑derived cannabinoid laws as of June 1, 2026.
-It is for educational purposes only and not legal advice.
+This guide provides educational, state‑specific information on hemp and hemp‑derived cannabinoid laws in Texas as of July 1, 2026.
+It is for educational purposes only and does not constitute legal advice.

 Texas, USA hemp laws: quick overview